We’re sharing the Top 10 Reasons to Visit Prague, Czech Republic today to help you plan your next vacation!

 Prague Astronomical Clock – This was the most crowded tower we climbed, but worth the view of Old Town Square and the city beyond.
 A must!

-Saint Charles Bridge Tower – Climb the tower near sunset and get your castle sunset in the sky overlooking the bridge.
+Charles Bridge Tower – Climb the tower near sunset and get your castle sunset in the sky overlooking the bridge.

 Clementinum Library Tower – The Clementinum Library is considered by many the world’s most beautiful library.
 Take a short library tour, then climb the steps to the tower for massive city views.